zimaxnet/orb-game/README.md

 # 🎮 Orb Game

-An advanced AI-powered interactive gaming platform that combines time travel, historical figure discovery, and multimodal AI technology.
+An advanced AI-powered interactive gaming platform that focuses exclusively on discovering the most influential historical figures across different categories and epochs.
 The system features a React frontend with 3D Three.js graphics, a Node.js backend with o4-mini AI model integration, and comprehensive Azure cloud deployment.

 ## 🌟 **Key Features**

-### **🎯 Historical Figure Stories**
+### **🎯 Historical Figure Stories - EXCLUSIVE FOCUS**
-- **240 Pre-populated Stories**: Based on real historical figures and their accomplishments
+- **240 Pre-populated Stories**: Based on real historical figures and their documented accomplishments
 - **8 Categories**: Technology, Science, Art, Nature, Sports, Music, Space, Innovation
 - **5 Epochs**: Ancient, Medieval, Industrial, Modern, Future
 - **2 Languages**: English and Spanish with cultural sensitivity
 - **Educational Focus**: Learn about real people who shaped history
 - **Pre-populated Content**: All stories are pre-generated and stored in MongoDB
+- **Specific Historical Figures**: Each story focuses on one of the 3 most important figures for that category/epoch

 ### **🤖 AI Integration**
 - **O4-Mini Model**: Fast and efficient story generation with Azure OpenAI